arkCyber/AuroraExt/docs/features/ollama.md

 2. Go to any model page
 3. There will be a Pull icon beside the copy icon
 4. Once you click on it, it will ask for confirmation
-5. Download progress can be seen in the Page Assist icon
+5. Download progress can be seen in the Aurora icon

 ![Pull Model](https://pub-35424b4473484be483c0afa08c69e7da.r2.dev/brave_vczba7pnUo.gif)